Alejogb1/job-board/blog-data/does-containerd-support-a-volume-from-equivalent-to-dockers.md

 id: "does-containerd-support-a-volume-from-equivalent-to-dockers"
 ---

-Let’s tackle this with a bit of context, shall we?
+Let’s tackle this with a bit of context?
 I recall a particularly frustrating project a couple of years back.
 We were migrating our container orchestration from a predominantly docker-based setup to one leveraging containerd more directly, aiming for increased flexibility and a finer level of control.
 One of the stumbling blocks was indeed this very issue: how to replicate the behavior of docker’s `volume-from` using containerd.
 The short answer is: containerd doesn’t offer a direct equivalent of `volume-from` out of the box.
 This doesn’t mean the functionality is impossible; it just requires a different approach, one rooted in a more granular understanding of container storage and management.

 When you use `volume-from` in Docker, you're essentially telling the Docker daemon to share the volumes of an existing container with the new one.
 These volumes could be either named volumes or anonymous volumes.
 Containerd operates at a lower level, focusing on the underlying mechanics of running containers, whereas Docker provides a more user-friendly, higher-level interface.
 Consequently, containerd doesn’t abstract away these complexities to the same degree.
 Containerd doesn’t enforce concepts like the association of volume mounts at container level as docker does.
 Instead it relies on the underlying storage mechanism and its configuration.